-Emigration Canyon Ridgeline Trail is a 8.2 mile lightly trafficked out and back trail located near Salt Lake City, Utah and is rated as moderate.
-The trail is primarily used for hiking, trail running, and road biking and is accessible year-round.
+Emigration Canyon Ridgeline Trail is a 8.2 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, trail running, and snowshoeing and is accessible year-round.

 Showshoed to the peak about 2.6 miles into this trail.
 The last 3/4-1 mile breaking trail.
 Lots of wildlife tracks in the snow and a couple of beds where a Moose spent some time.
 Great view of the Southern and Northern Salt Lake Vaiiey

 I usually love a good ridgeline, but somehow this one didn't speak to me.
 The lower section I guess is easy, but once you start to climb up above the marked "start" point of this hike (even though having it be the start point makes no sense) it's moderate, and the trail quickly fades (or at least that was what I found in 2015).
 It does have nice views down both sides, but is a low enough ridge that the views aren't really expansive, and there is no shade.
 I guess I'm just spoiled ;-)

 There are some nice views, but very little shade.
 Good early spring hike.

 I absolutely love the north east side of this trail. the hiking was easy going and there was a great variety of flowers, trees and wild life. the views are amazing.
 I can't wait for the leaves to start changing, I will definitely be up there again.